s0merset7/SomersetsBlog/content/posts/Lame_Machine.md

 23. You should see some new messages and after a few seconds one that says, *“Command shell session 1 opened”*, and we're in!
     ![Image](https://user-images.githubusercontent.com/44144070/89726905-c33bed00-d9d4-11ea-8fbf-1b58f3e2a092.png)
 24. Now that we have a shell, we can check what kind of privileges we have with `whoami`
     ![Image](https://user-images.githubusercontent.com/44144070/89726906-c3d48380-d9d4-11ea-90be-560bf8e6e84f.png)
 25. Turns out we are already in as the root user!
 Now all we need to do is find the password hashes under user.txt and root.txt
 26. From here we have the option of either digging around in all the files and directories for what we want, or we can use this command `find / -type f -name “nameOfFile”` where nameOfFile will be replaced with user.txt and root.txt
-	- This command will return the file address of whatever file you put in place of *"nameOfFile"*.
+<br><div style="padding-left: 2em;">[ ] This command will return the file address of whatever file you put in place of *"nameOfFile"*.
 We know what to search for because HTB machines often store the user and root hashes in files named user.txt and root.txt
     ![Image](https://user-images.githubusercontent.com/44144070/89726907-c3d48380-d9d4-11ea-9444-af9a860827a4.png)
 27. Once we find the locations of the two files, we can just run `cat fileAddress` where fileAddress is what we got with the find command
 28. Take those hashes and submit them on your HTB account and get the points!